-Meet Noami, a Dignity4Girls scholarship recipient, who is about to begin her second and final year in training as a seamstress.
-After graduation Naomi is looking forward to joining the sewing enterprise at the Grace Community Center where she is eager to sew the washable feminine hygiene kits that made such a difference for her when she was a young adolescent girl.
+Meet Noami, a Dignity4Girls scholarship recipient, who just graduated from a two year program as a seamstress!
+Naomi is looking forward to joining the sewing enterprise at the Grace Community Center where she is eager to sew the washable feminine hygiene kits that made such a difference for her when she was a young adolescent girl.

 She remembers vividly how helpless she first felt when her period began and her grades were slipping due to missed school days.
 Naomi’s mother, a widow, did not have the funds to pay for monthly pads.
 As a result, Naomi, like so many of her peers, remained home and missed an average of five school days a month.